 Am I eligible for a whistleblower reward under the False Claims Act?

-To be eligible to recover money under the False Claims Act, you must file a qui tam lawsuit.
+To be eligible to recover money under the False Claims Act, you must file a qui tam whistleblower lawsuit.
 Merely informing the government about the violation is not enough.
 You only receive an award if, and after, the government recovers money from the defendant as a result of your qui tam lawsuit.

-If you have knowledge of False Claims and are looking for whistleblower representation contact us.
+If you have knowledge of False Claims and are looking for whistleblower representation, contact us.

-False Claims Act FAQ page – Frequently asked questions on the False Claims Act or qui tam lawsuits.
+What is Qui Tam? – Frequently asked questions on the False Claims Act or qui tam lawsuits.

 Whistleblower and Qui Tam Blog – Find the latest news and the most recent qui tam cases.